MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

 }
 ```

-Take a moment to create an extension of our ChatRoomViewController that conforms to our newly created protocol!
+Take a moment to create an extension of our ChatRoomViewController that conforms to our newly created protocol.

 [action]
 ``` swift